-In the simplest terms, drones are cameras that you can fly.
+In the simplest terms, a drone camera is video production equipment that you can fly.
 Because of this, they’re compact in size, and often have 4 sets of propellers to keep them off the ground.

-Don’t worry, though – drones aren’t actually independent.
-The drone videographer uses a controller to direct the drone where they want it.
+Don’t worry, though – drone cameras aren’t actually independent.
+The drone videographer uses a controller to direct the drone camera where they want it.

 However, saying this, you should always take safety very seriously when operating drones.
 Make sure you or whoever is operating your drone is fully trained.
 In addition, always check drone flying laws in your area before even considering using one!